jazzband/tablib/docs/development.rst

 -----------------

 Documentation is written in the powerful, flexible, and standard Python documentation format, `reStructured Text`_.
 Documentation builds are powered by the powerful Pocoo project, Sphinx_.
-The :ref:`API Documentation <api>` is mostly documented inline throught the module.
+The :ref:`API Documentation <api>` is mostly documented inline throughout the module.

 The Docs live in ``tablib/docs``.
 In order to build them, you will first need to install Sphinx. ::